-- The collodion baby presentation has been described but is unusual
+- Presentation as a collodion baby has been described, but it is unusual.

-- Neck, lower abdomen and large folds are most involved
+- The neck, lower abdomen and large folds are most involved.

-- Thick skin of palms and soles (palmoplantar keratoderma) in 70%
+- Thick skin of the palms and soles (palmoplantar keratoderma) affects 70% of patients

-- Glistening white dots on retina are often detectable in the first year of life
+- Glistening white dots on the retina are often detectable in the first year of life.

 - Abnormal gait

 - Paresis (weak muscles)

 - Children may have speech delay and intellectual impairment.

 - Seizures (epilepsy) affect 40% of children with Sjögren-Larsson syndrome.

 Other features of Sjögren-Larsson syndrome

 - Short stature

 - Learning disability